foreverfl/vscode/api/extension-guides/debugger-extension.md

 **configurationSnippets** define launch configuration snippets that get surfaced in IntelliSense when editing the `launch.json`.
 As a convention, prefix the `label` attribute of a snippet by the debug environment name so that it can be clearly identified when presented in a list of many snippet proposals.

 The **variables** contribution binds "variables" to "commands".
-These variables can be used in the launch configuration using the **\${command:xyz}** syntax and the variables are substituted by the value returned from the bound command when a debug session is started.
+These variables can be used in the launch configuration using the **$\{command:xyz\}** syntax and the variables are substituted by the value returned from the bound command when a debug session is started.

 The implementation of a command lives in the extension and it can range from a simple expression with no UI, to sophisticated functionality based on the UI features available in the extension API.
 Mock Debug binds a variable `AskForProgramName` to the command `extension.mock-debug.getProgramName`.
 The [implementation](https://github.com/microsoft/vscode-mock-debug/blob/606454ff3bd669867a38d9b2dc7b348d324a3f6b/src/extension.ts#L21-L26) of this command in `src/extension.ts` uses the `showInputBox` to let the user enter a program name: